 The length of the initial interview can vary depending on the circumstances that led to your injuries.
-In rather straightforward cases like car accidents, the first meeting probably won't take very long, especially if you come prepared.
-In more complex cases like medical malpractice or injuries from defective products, the initial interview will usually take longer.
+In rather straightforward cases, such as car accidents, the first meeting probably won't take very long, especially if you come prepared.
+In more complicated cases, like medical malpractice or injuries from defective products, the initial interview will usually take longer.

 How Consultations Work

 As you tell the lawyer about your injury, they may ask questions about it.
 Frequently, lawyers wait until you have told them everything before asking questions.
 While some of these questions may be difficult to hear, let alone answer, your lawyer does need to know the answers in order to help you find the best solution for your case.

 Generally speaking, these communications are confidential under attorney-client privilege rules.
 Excluding some exceptions, you needn't worry about whether your attorney will keep secret what you share with them.
 In exceptional cases, such as if you were to share with your attorney plans to commit a crime or to cover up a crime, for example, an attorney would not be bound by attorney-client privilege rules.